 The purpose of the multi-hop UE-to-UE discovery info parameter is to carry the list of IP address and the associated user info (i.e., Application layer ID) of the 5G ProSe multi-hop layer-3 end UE(s) connected to the 5G ProSe multi-hop UE-to-UE relay UE.

-The multi-hop UE-to-UE discovery info parameter follows the message tlv format defined in IETF RFC 5444 [59].
+The multi-hop UE-to-UE discovery info parameter follows the message TLV format defined in IETF RFC 5444 [59].

 The multi-hop UE-to-UE discovery info parameter has a minimum length of XX octets and a maximum length of YY octets.